CDQuant: Greedy Coordinate Descent for Accurate LLM Quantization: Experiments

-\paragraph{Evaluation.} Following recent works~\citep{frantar2022gptq, ma2024affinequant}, we evaluate all algorithms using two key metrics: perplexity and downstream task performance.
-To ensure a robust evaluation, we calculate perplexity using a $100$ million token subset derived from the PaLM2 training mixture.
-We chose to do this since the evaluation sets for PTB~\citep{DBLP:ptb} and WikiText2~\citep{DBLP:wikitext} datasets, that are commonly used in the field, are orders of magnitude smaller (83K and 246K tokens in their respective test sets, and 512K tokens subsampled from the C4 validation set ~\citep{frantar2022gptq}), and thus can have high variance, and may not accurately reflect the model's true performance.
+\textbf{Evaluation.} Following recent works~\citep{frantar2022gptq, ma2024affinequant}, we evaluate all algorithms using two key metrics: perplexity and downstream task performance.
+For Gemma models, following~\cite{frantar2022gptq}, we calculate perplexity on C4's~\citep{2019t5} validation set.
+For PaLM2 models, we calculate perplexity using a $100$ million token subset derived from the PaLM2 training mixture.
 We use TriviaQA~\citep{DBLP:TriviaQA}, SQuAD~\citep{DBLP:squad}, NaturalQuestions~\citep{DBLP:NaturalQA} and WebQuestions~\citep{DBLP:webQA} to evaluate \textit{generation} capabilities of the quantized models, and to evaluate their \textit{reasoning} capabilities, we test on ARC-c,~ARC-e~\citep{DBLP:arc}, HellaSwag~\citep{DBLP:hellaswag}, BoolQ~\citep{DBLP:boolqa}, PIQA~\citep{DBLP:piqa} and WinoGrande~\citep{DBLP:winogrande}.
-For downstream evaluations, we consider both \textit{zero-shot, and one-shot} settings.
+For downstream evaluations, we consider the \textit{zero-shot} setting.
 Finally, to determine which optimization technique is most effective at solving the layer-wise objective in Equation~\eqref{eqn:ptq_data_aware}, we evaluate the final solution's objective value using the same $100$ million tokens that we used to compute perplexity.

-\paragraph{Training.} All techniques are calibrated using $1280$ data points, where each data point has $2048$ tokens.
+\textbf{Training.} All techniques are calibrated using $1280$ data points, where each data point has $2048$ tokens.
 For \optclip, we use a grid size of $50$ to find the most optimal $\gamma$.
 We used 8 Nvidia H$100$ GPUs for quantizing the models.